Important: These Rules are supplemental to any posted Challenge-specific ones. Those are normally posted on the current Challenge web page.

 - You are of course allowed to make changes to your script during production, as long as the storyline is not materially changed and all the guidelines are followed, your film submission will still qualify.

 - If your script was selected and your film qualifies by the aforementioned rules, you have a secured screening spot at the event.
 Your cast and crew are eligible for awards as long as the final film qualifies and is submitted by the deadline.

 - Do not wait until the last minute to submit your film project.
 In the past several films were not screened nor qualified for awards because of unforeseen events occurring near submission deadlines.
 Work with your editor to get the film in on time.

 - For any Challenges or related events where submissions over 20 minutes in length are allowed, it is strongly recommended that a trailer be submitted.
 A trailer is not required for shorter films, however, you are free to post one in your local group’s Facebook page.

-- You now have the option of having your film shown on Flixet.com, currently uploading a large library of short films, an initiative to distribute films mostly from within the huge OIF library and increase exposure to the world.
+- You now have the option of having your film shown on Flixet.com, currently building up a large library of short films, an initiative to distribute films mostly from within the OIF library and increase exposure to the world.
 The site will be launched when its library has reached a suitable size.

 Please visit the submission page at https://oifstudio.com/submissions/ to send us any of the following:

 Your Film for Challenge entry, the Film Poster, Film Trailer, Filmmaker Bio.